objecthub/swift-lispkit/README.md

     `null-environment`.
   - Datum comments introduced via `#;` do not always work as expected.

-The following standard libraries have been ported to _LispKit_ and are included in the
+The following  [SRFI](https://srfi.schemers.org/) libraries have been ported to _LispKit_ and are included in the
 framework:

   - [SRFI 1: List Library](https://srfi.schemers.org/srfi-1/srfi-1.html)